Contact:

 Partition wall

-Definition: What is meant by a partition wall
+Definition: What is meant by a partition wall?

 Types, materials and systems of partition walls

 Partition walls differ by construction principle, material and building physics properties.
 For planning, installation and deconstruction, knowing the type is crucial because it determines procedures, tools and protective measures.
+Interfaces such as anchors, sealants and decoupling strips influence sound and fire performance and impact the choice of separation technique.

 Lightweight stud walls (drywall)